The linear CS/WZW bulk/boundary system in AQFT: Construction of Green's homotopies

 The data presented in Section \ref{sec:CSprelim} is sufficient to quantize linear Chern-Simons theory with the chosen (anti-)self-dual boundary condition in terms of a factorization algebra.
 The relevant construction is given by linear BV quantization of the complex of linear observables \eqref{eqn:linobs} along its $(-1)$-shifted Poisson structure \eqref{eqn:shiftedPoisson}, see e.g.\ \cite[Chapter 4]{CostelloGwilliam} or \cite[Section 3]{GRW} for the details. \sk

 In the present paper we shall take a different approach and study the quantization of this theory in terms of an AQFT.
-This requires additional structure, given by so-called \textit{Green's homotopies} \cite{BMS}, whose role is to determine from the $(-1)$-shifted Poisson structure \eqref{eqn:shiftedPoisson} an \textit{unshifted} Poisson structure on the complex of linear observables \eqref{eqn:linobs}, which then can be quantized by constructing canonical commutation relation (CCR) dg-algebras as in \cite{LinearYM}. \sk
+This requires additional structure, given by so-called \textit{Green's homotopies} \cite{BMS}, which generalize the concept of retarded/advanced Green's operators to a homotopical context.
+Using these Green's homotopies, one can determine as in \cite{BMS} an \textit{unshifted} Poisson structure on the complex of linear observables \eqref{eqn:linobs}, which then can be quantized by constructing canonical commutation relation (CCR) dg-algebras as in \cite{LinearYM}. \begin{ex} Green's homotopies provide a natural homotopical generalization of the usual retarded/advanced Green's operators for normally hyperbolic partial differential equations.
+To illustrate the main idea, let us briefly sketch the concept of Green's homotopies in the simplest example given by Klein-Gordon theory on a globally hyperbolic Lorentzian manifold $N$.
+We refer the reader to \cite{BMS} and also \cite[Section 4.1]{LinearYM} for more details.
+The field complex of the Klein-Gordon field is given by